Tsuu T'ina 145: Ring road

-Alberta Transportation has long pursued the acquisition of lands on the reserve to build a portion of the Calgary ring road, Stoney Trail.
+Alberta Transportation had long pursued the acquisition of lands on the reserve to build a portion of the Calgary ring road, Stoney Trail.
 The Glenmore Reservoir, which is one of Calgary's sources of drinking water, is a major cause of traffic problems.
-The ring road would connect from about the Sarcee Trail–Glenmore Trail intersection to Alberta Highway 22X, alleviating traffic congestion in the south.
-The proposed route of this ring road would cut across the corner of the reserve bordering the reservoir.
+The ring road connects from about the Sarcee Trail–Glenmore Trail intersection to Alberta Highway 22X, alleviating traffic congestion in the south.
+The route of this ring road cuts across the corner of the reserve bordering the reservoir.

-A source of opposition to the proposed road comes from the environmental community which doesn't want to see major infrastructure built through land considered valuable to a fragile ecosystem.
-There have been discussions on and off regarding commencement of this project since the early 1990s.
+Opposition to the proposed road came from the environmental community, which did not want major infrastructure built through land considered valuable to a fragile ecosystem.
+There were discussions on and off regarding commencement of this project since the early 1990s.

-The land swap necessary to build the ring road through the reserve was rejected in a referendum by the Nation in 2009, and the City of Calgary announced that alternative plans will put the ring road on municipal and provincial lands only.
+The land swap necessary to build the ring road through the reserve was rejected in a referendum by the Nation in 2009, and the City of Calgary announced that alternative plans would put the ring road on municipal and provincial lands only.
 Negotiations to locate the road on the reserve resumed in 2011.